Types of weathering

 FeOOH + nH 2 O → FeOH ∙ nH 2 O

-Chlorite, talc, serpentine, zeolites, etc. are formed by hydration.
+By hydration, chlorite, talc, serpentine, zeolites, etc. are formed.

-Carbonation.
+Carbonatization.
 Minerals containing Ca, Mg, Na and K ions react with natural waters saturated with carbon dioxide.
 In this case, carbonates and bicarbonates of these minerals are formed.
-This process is called carbonation.
+This process is called carbonization.

 Dissolution.
-Many minerals are dissolved by the action of water flowing down the surface of rocks and seeping through cracks and pores to depth.
-The acceleration of the dissolution processes is facilitated by the high concentration of hydrogen ions, oxygen, carbon dioxide and organic acids.
+Many minerals dissolve under the action of water flowing down the surface of rocks and seeping through cracks and pores to a depth.
+The acceleration of dissolution processes is facilitated by a high concentration of hydrogen ions, oxygen, carbon dioxide and organic acids.

-Oxidation is the addition of oxygen to minerals, especially those that contain iron.
-Oxygen from air and water destroys sulfides and ferrous silicates such as olivine, pyroxenes and amphiboles, and converts ferrous iron to ferric:
+Oxidation is the addition of oxygen to minerals, especially those that contain iron in their composition.
+Oxygen from air and water destroys sulfides and ferruginous silicates - such as olivine, pyroxenes and amphiboles, and turns ferrous iron into ferric:

-Organic.
+Organics.
 Plants and animals help not only physical but also chemical weathering.
-Lichens, which are among the first to grow on a newly exposed rock, absorb some of the chemical compounds and "eat away" the breed.
+Lichens, which are among the first to grow on newly exposed rock, absorb some of the chemical compounds from it and “corrode” the rock.
 The roots of other plants remove new portions of inorganic material.
 The chemical activity of numerous and ubiquitous bacteria leads to the formation of ammonia, nitric acid, carbon dioxide, etc.

 WEATHERING CRUST

-The weathering crust is a loose surface layer of rocks formed as a result of weathering.
-The weathering crust also includes water, air and living organisms located in this layer.
-Usually the weathering crust has a clay composition.
+Weathering crust - loose surface layer of rocks formed as a result of weathering.
+The composition of the weathering crust also includes water, air and living organisms located in this layer.
+The weathering crust usually has a clayey composition.
 The thickness of the weathering crust depends on climatic conditions and from the duration of the weathering process, there are places where the weathering crust is absent.
 In the upper part, the weathering crust usually passes into the soil.
 Deposits of ores of nickel, iron, chromium, aluminum, phosphorus, rare elements, gold, etc. are associated with the ancient weathering crust.

-Weathering products remaining at the site of destruction of the parent (bedrock) rocks are called eluvium.
+The weathering products left at the site of the destruction of the parent (primary) rocks are called eluvium.

 With prolonged weathering and appropriate conditions, well-defined zones of the weathering crust are formed, which have their own textural and structural features and mineral composition.

-Due to the presence of oxides and hydroxides of Al and Fe, the eluvium of the upper part of the weathering crust in the dry state resembles fired brick, often forming shells and colored red.
-Therefore, such weathering crusts are called lateritic (Latin - late - brick).
+Due to the presence of oxides and hydroxides of Al and Fe, the eluvium of the upper part of the weathering crust in the dry state resembles burnt brick, often forming shells and colored red.
+Therefore, such weathering crusts are called lateritic (Latin - later - brick).

-Among the weathering crusts, two main morphogenetic types are distinguished: areal and linear.
+Among the weathering crusts, two main morphogenetic types have been distinguished: areal and linear.

-Areal weathering crusts develop in the form of a cover or mantle, occupying vast areas up to tens and hundreds of square kilometers on relatively flat relief surfaces.
+Areal weathering crusts develop in the form of a cover or cloak, occupying vast areas up to tens and hundreds of square kilometers on relatively leveled relief surfaces.

 Linear weathering crusts have linear (elongated) outlines in plan and are confined to zones of increased fracturing, to faults and contacts of rocks of different composition.
 Under these conditions, more free penetration of water and the active components contained in them occurs, which causes an intensive process of chemical weathering.

-The process of formation of weathering crusts is represented by several sequential and interrelated phenomena:
+The process of weathering crust formation is a series of successive and interrelated phenomena:

 1. Destruction and chemical decomposition of rocks with the formation of weathering products;